 For decades, environmental test chambers have been used to study products with countless applications in fields such as aerospace, artificial intelligence, automotive, electronics, solar cell, medical, industrial and consumer research.
 In these industries, the sample or material to be tested must be exposed to defined variations of environmental factors to study the effects, or even as preparation for future studies.

 The conditions an environmental test chamber is able to replicate are: temperature set-point (or variations), moisture in the form of relative humidity or rain, electromagnetic radiation, vibration, weathering, salt spraying, sunlight exposure/UV degradation, and vacuum.
-The type of testing involved will determine the chamber type; chambers come in a variety of sizes and are designed with different functionality and options.
+The type of testing involved will determine the chamber type;

 An Ionizing Blow-Off Gun is a hand-held device used to eliminate static, dust, and contaminants from a variety of surfaces and parts.
 It is shaped similarly to a gun and includes a trigger.
 The emitter is made from titanium that resists corrosion, ensuring the blow-off gun will last.
 Guns can actually operate for several years if used with a filtered gas supply.
 Replacing the tip can be done in a matter of seconds and you do not have to dissemble the gun to do it.
 There is also an optional inline capsule filter which ensures that the incoming feed gas is pure.